molmod/yaff/doc/howto.rst

 =========================

-In several parts of the introduction, one can provide a list of atom indexes to limit an analysis, or a hook to a subset of the complete system.
+In several parts of the introduction, one can provide a list of atom indexes to limit an analysis or a hook to a subset of the complete system.
 To facilitate the creation of these lists, yaff introduces an atom-selection language similar to SMARTS patterns.
 This language can also be used to define atom types.

-The SMARTS system has the advantage to be very compact, but it has a few disadvantages that make it poorly applicable in the Yaff context: e.g. it assumes that the hybridization state of first-row atoms and bond orders are known.
+The SMARTS system has the advantage of being very compact, but it has a few disadvantages that make it poorly applicable in the Yaff context: e.g. it assumes that the hybridization state of first-row atoms and bond orders are known.
 The only real `knowns` in the Yaff context are: ``numbers``, (optionally) ``ffatypes``, (optionally) ``fragments`` and (optionally) ``bonds``.
-Therefore we introduce a new language, hereafter called `ATSELECT`, to select atoms from a system.
+Therefore we introduce a new language, hereafter called `ATSELECT`, to select atoms in a system.

 The syntax of the ATSELECT language is defined as follows.
-An ATSELECT expression consists of a single line, is case-sensitive.
+An ATSELECT expression consists of a single line and is case-sensitive.
 White-space is completely ignored.
 An ATSELECT expression can be any of the following:

 ``[scope:]number``